ttimbers/breast-cancer-predictor/README.md

 # Breast Cancer Predictor

-  - author: Tiffany Timbers, Melissa Lee & Joel Ostblom
+  - author: Tiffany Timbers, Melissa Lee, Joel Ostblom & Weilin Han

 Demo of a data analysis project for DSCI 522 (Data Science workflows); a course in the Master of Data Science program at the University of